-- 1. Go to Control Panel and click Hardware and Sound → Mouse → UltraNav. - Select the check box for Show UltraNav icon on the system tray. - 3.
+- 1. Click Start → Control Panel → Hardware and Sound → Mouse → UltraNav. - Select the check box for Show UltraNav icon on the system tray. - 3.
 Click OK.
 You can now change the properties of the UltraNav pointing device by clicking the UltraNav icon in the Windows notification area.

-Note: If you cannot see the UltraNav icon, click the triangular icon in the Windows notification area to show hidden icons.
+Note: If you cannot see the UltraNav icon, click the triangular icon on the taskbar to show hidden icons.